darylperalta/ee298-proj/README.md

 I experimented with different base models.
 I experimented with xception, inceptionV3 and resnet50.

-Based on my experiments the resnet50 architecture gives me the lowest accuracy.
+Based on my experiments the resnet50 architecture gives me the lowest lost.

 ## Results